 2. COMMENCEMENT AND DURATION

 2.1 The Agreement shall commence on the Effective Date.
-Unless terminated earlier in accordance with Clause 13 (Termination), the Agreement shall continue for the period stated on the Order Form (or, in the event no period is stated, three (3) years) (“Initial Term”) and shall automatically extend for twelve (12) months (“Extended Term”) at the end of the Initial Term and at the end of each Extended Term.
-Subject to Clause 2.2, either party may give written notice to the other party, not later than one (1) month and not earlier than four (4) months before the end of the Initial Term or the relevant Extended Term, to terminate the Agreement at the end of the Initial Term or the relevant Extended Term, as the case may be.
+Unless terminated earlier in accordance with Clause 12 (Termination), the Agreement shall continue for the period stated on the Order Form (or, in the event no period is stated, two (2) years) (“Initial Term”) and shall automatically renew (except for Premium Services for which the Agreement will continue until the End Date specified in the applicable Order Form) on the same terms, for a further twelve (12) months (“Extended Term”) at the end of the Initial Term and thereafter at the end of each subsequent Extended Term.

 3. SERVICES AND LICENCE TO USE THE PLATFORM

-3.1 The Supplier shall supply the Services and provide access to the Platform in accordance with this Agreement in all material respects.
+3.1 BridgeU shall supply the Services and provide access to the Platform in accordance with this Agreement.

-3.2 Subject to the provisions of the Agreement, BridgeU hereby grants to the Customer a non-exclusive, non-transferable right, without the right to grant sub-licences, to permit the Authorised Users to use the Platform during the Term.
+3.2 Subject to the provisions of this Agreement, BridgeU grants to the Customer a non-exclusive, non-transferable, non-sublicensable right to permit the Authorised Users to use the Platform during the Term.

 3.3 In relation to the Authorised Users, Customer undertakes that:

-(a) it will not allow or suffer any User Subscription to be used by more than one individual Authorised User unless it has been reassigned in its entirety to another individual Authorised User, in which case the prior Authorised User shall no longer have any right to access or use the Platform;
+(a) it will not allow any User Subscription to be used by more than one individual Authorised User.
+The Customer may reassign the User Subscription to another Authorised User, in which case the prior Authorised User shall no longer have any right to access or use the Platform;

-(b) each Authorised User shall keep a secure password for his use of the Platform and that each Authorised User shall keep his password confidential; and
+(b) each Authorised User shall keep a secure password for their use of the Platform and that each Authorised User shall keep their password confidential;

 3.4 Customer shall not access, store, distribute or transmit any Viruses, or any material during the course of its use of the Platform that: is unlawful, harmful, threatening, defamatory, obscene, infringing, harassing or racially or ethnically offensive; facilitates illegal activity; depicts sexually explicit images; promotes unlawful violence; is discriminatory based on race, gender, colour, religious belief, sexual orientation, disability; or is otherwise illegal or causes damage or injury to any person or property; and BridgeU reserves the right, without liability or prejudice to its other rights to Customer, to disable Customer’s access to any material that breaches the provisions of this clause.